Sunday, October 26, 2008

 Name:

-She was #71 until she and her friends found a way to get her higher on the food chain.
+The Riddle: She was #71 until she and her friends found a way to get her higher on the food chain.
 But the main character learns that the popular crowd might be full of more betrayals than glamour and true friends.

 What book is this?